1. Home

 • Relational Sociology

-This research cluster is about networking and engaging in exchange of ideas.
-We want to offer a network of relational thinkers in sociology and other related disciplines.
-Our goals also include the encouragement and diffusion of relational sociology in Canada and abroad, the sharing of news and related events to relational sociology, the compilation of a thematic bibliography on relational sociology as well as the organization of ongoing international seminars and workshops on relationism.
+Relational sociology encompasses theoretical and methodological approaches that examine social phenomena in terms of relations.
+Modestly, this means studying networks or fields or specific relationships; more ambitiously, it extends to abolishing subject-object and nature-society dualisms and exploring relationality in ontology, epistemology, ethics, and politics.
+We want to build a network of relational thinkers in sociology and other related disciplines.
+Our goals also include the encouragement and diffusion of relational sociology in Canada and abroad, the sharing of news and related events to relational sociology, the compilation of a thematic bibliography on relational sociology.
+Throughout the year we offer ongoing international webinars and workshops on relationism.

 Activities - Learn More